Full Admission

 Applicants who fulfill both the graduate school admission criteria and those specified by the department overseeing the program may receive full admission to graduate programs.

-Upon reviewing applications, certain programs may propose admission with specific conditions.
+Upon reviewing applications, including international students in online programs, certain programs may propose admission with specific conditions.
 Applicants admitted under these conditions must meet specified requirements within the program’s designated timeframe.
-International applicants and those applying to doctoral programs are ineligible for conditional admission.
+International applicants seeking an F1 visa status and those applying to doctoral programs are ineligible for conditional admission.
 Additionally, students admitted with conditions are not eligible for financial aid or loans; please consult the Financial Aid Office for further information.

 Change of Status (Admission with Conditions to Full Admission)